xd2287/transformers/docs/source/en/model_doc/oneformer.md

 This model was contributed by [Jitesh Jain](https://huggingface.co/praeclarumjj3).
 The original code can be found [here](https://github.com/SHI-Labs/OneFormer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [oneformer](https://huggingface.co/models?other=oneformer)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with OneFormer.